sophiabrandt/100-days-of-code/r-1-log.md

 Mostly fiddling around with [Spacemacs](https://github.com/syl20bnr/spacemacs).
 Some work with Elixir/Phonix.
 Reading the book [Programming Elixir 1.6](https://pragprog.com/book/elixir16/programming-elixir-1-6).
 Trying to wrap my head around GenServers and OTP.

+### R1D32

+I really like Vim keybindings, but I'm not happy with any of the "geeky" solutions (Vim/Neovim, Spacemacs, SpaceVim).
+[SpaceVim](https://spacevim.org/) seems like the easiest to get started with - it does the heavy lifting of setting up sane defaults.
+On the other hand, it comes pre-configured with some things that I don't like.
+And I haven't figured out how to change that.
+To get at least _some_ work done, I'll switch back to VS Code, but will continue to experiment with SpaceVim and Spacemacs.
+I managed to continue with my Phoenix app (Plugs).